pairshaped/curlingio-docs/docs/club-management/leagues.md

 ![Tax Calculator](/img/docs/club-management/shared/tax-calculator.png)

-For league registrations you will also want to break out the affiliate fees and let Curling I/O handle them for you.
+For league registrations you will also want to break out the affiliate fees and let Curling IO handle them for you.
-If you include the affiliate fees as required in the [Addons section](#assigning-fees--addons) then Curling I/O will ensure that every curler who registers for the league will also pay the affiliate fees.
+If you include the affiliate fees as required in the [Addons section](#assigning-fees--addons) then Curling IO will ensure that every curler who registers for the league will also pay the affiliate fees.
 We also make sure they only pay them once per season, by omitting seasonal fees in future league registrations for the same season.
 It's also much easier to report on for bookkeeping and when it comes to figuring out your club's remittance.